EXPERIMENTS FOR RESILIENT ENERGY & AGRICULTURE

 9 Jun-22 Sep

-REC will be be participating at Nonagon music festival!
+REC in collaboration with Oliver Jäggi will be participating at Nonagon experimental art and music festival with workshops and a performance!
 Svanö, Sweden

 “Soiling renewables” presentation at Transdisciplinarity in the Environmental Humanities Symposium.
 University of Oslo, Norway